 I once put up an ad on Craigslist for a personal assistant.
-I’m not very good at managing people, and I know that1, so I wouldn’t want to mislead anyone, Save-the-Assistants style.
+I’m not very good at managing people, and I know that, so I wouldn’t want to mislead anyone.
 The ad basically said, “I’m a big idiot with lots of stuff going on.
 Here are fifty things I need to do (send press releases, make hardboiled eggs, wait in line at the post office, brush the cat, manage Google ads…) If you can do any dozen of them, that would be great.”
 The going rate for part-time assistants on Craigslist at the time was about $15-$20/hour.

 The woman I hired for the job sent me a list of her skills, which were truly incredible (ultimately, she would come over to my house, make a week’s worth of food, send event listings to newspapers, and, occasionally, fix a sink).
 She then followed up with, “Considering the extent of the skills I have to offer, I am requesting $25 an hour.”
 I hired her, for $25 an hour.
 She was totally worth it, and, while I’ve never been very good at delegating, I put more effort into it and tried to improve, because I respected her time, and also because a woman skilled in both HTML and plumbing is slightly frightening.